Moodle hosts your courses fine until a state agency needs proof every employee finished mandated training

 Exactly what you get

 An LMS built around compliance: certifications with deadlines and renewals, automatic overdue flagging, and audit-ready records you can produce the instant a state reviewer asks, with content delivery and assessments alongside.
-It integrates with your HR software for the employee roster and roles, your custom CRM (Customer Relationship Management) if you train external partners, and business intelligence dashboards for compliance reporting to leadership.
+It integrates with your HR software for the employee roster and roles, your custom CRM (Customer Relationship Management) if you train external partners, and business intelligence (BI) dashboards for compliance reporting to leadership.

 How to choose a developer in Lansing